First, Best, & Only

 - The School of Nursing launched the first BSN program in Connecticut.

 - Partnered with the Peace Corps to offer New England’s first Peace Corps Preparatory Program (2014).

 - UB’s master’s degree in Nutrition is the first and most in-depth program in the nation (1991).

 - The first & only PhD program in Technology Management in the Northeast.

-- STEM on Wheels is the first STEM bus in CT.
+- STEM on Wheels is the first STEM bus in Connecticut.

 - The first PhD in Computer Science and Engineering in the Northeast.

-- Home to the first ABET-accredited Computer Engineering program in CT.
+- Home to the first ABET-accredited Computer Engineering program in Connecticut.